-A computer system will be utilized to assist teachers in the preparation of the official register.
-Teachers are required to gather daily attendance information, to report such information to the office.
+A computer system will be utilized to assist educators in the preparation of the official register.
+Educators are required to gather daily attendance information, to report such information to the office.

-When a teacher moves to a new building or new location within a building, upon written request, the Committee will arrange for the teacher's materials to be moved.
-If a teacher is asked to move classrooms and must pack school materials and supplies, the following shall apply:
+When an educator moves to a new building or new location within a building, upon written request, the Committee will arrange for the educator's materials to be moved.
+If an educator is asked to move classrooms and must pack school materials and supplies, the following shall apply:

-- A. Teachers who have been told that they need to change rooms will be given adequate time to pack and move their materials and supplies and throw away old materials.
-Each such teacher will be compensated at his/her per diem rate for such teacher's work day for each requested room move. - B. Teachers are not expected to move boxes, furniture or other equipment and should use reasonable caution in the packing process to avoid injury. - C. Payment for moving will be made within 30 calendar days from the date when they moved into the new classroom.
+A. Educators who have been told that they need to change rooms will be given adequate time to pack and move their materials and supplies and throw away old materials.
+Each such educator will be compensated at the educator's per diem rate for such educator's work day for each requested room move.

-ARTICLE XI
+B. Educators are not expected to move boxes, furniture or other equipment and should use reasonable caution in the packing process to avoid injury.

+C. Payment for moving will be made within 30 calendar days from the date when they moved into the new classroom.

-Teaching Assignments
+ARTICLE XI Teaching Assignments

-- A. Teachers with one year or more in the Arlington School system will be notified in writing of changes in school and/or department for the coming school year, not later than June 20th except in circumstances beyond the control of the School Committee. - B. In order to assure that pupils are taught by teachers working within their area of competence, teachers will not be assigned, except temporarily and for good cause, outside the scope of their teaching certificates and/or their major or minor fields of study. - C. Good educational practice requires that teachers be assigned to teaching grades or subjects of their preference, if they have competence in these areas.
-To the extent possible such preference will be honored. - D. Although the Committee and the Association recognize that some transfer of teachers from one school to another is sometimes necessary and unavoidable, they also recognize that frequent transfer of the same teacher is disruptive of the educational process.
+A. Educators with one year or more in the Arlington School system will be notified in writing of changes in school and/or department for the coming school year, not later than June 20th except in circumstances beyond the control of the School Committee.

+B. In order to assure that pupils are taught by educators working within their area of competence, educators will not be assigned, except temporarily and for good cause, outside the scope of their teaching certificates and/or their major or minor fields of study.

+C. Good educational practice requires that educators be assigned to teaching grades or subjects of their preference, if they have competence in these areas.
+To the extent possible such preference will be honored.

+D. Although the Committee and the Association recognize that some transfer of educators from one school to another is sometimes necessary and unavoidable, they also recognize that frequent transfer of the same educator is disruptive of the educational process.
 Therefore they agree as follows:

-In making transfers, the convenience and wishes of the individual teachers will be honored to the extent that these do not conflict with the best interests of the school system and the pupils as determined by the Superintendent.
+In making transfers, the convenience and wishes of the individual educators will be honored to the extent that these do not conflict with the best interests of the school system and the pupils as determined by the Superintendent.